 - Using benchmark metrics like Net Promoter Score (NPS) to make sure you are continually improving.

-Personalize the Customer Journey
+Personalise the Customer Journey

 - Offering loyalty schemes and money-off vouchers to your best buyers.

-- Using data to personalize survey questions.
+- Using data to personalise survey questions.

 - Providing product recommendations based on past purchases or search history.